 Yes, sometimes.
 Lots of providers give you the option to add on European cover, so you’re covered to drive if you’re going away in Europe.

-Some might offer breakdown cover as an add-on, too.
+Some, like Cuvva, might offer breakdown cover as an add-on, too.

 Is it better to get temporary car insurance or be added to someone’s policy?